Visiting Crickley Hill: what you need to know

 Payment can be made by cash, card (including contactless), phone, online or by downloading the RingGo app.

 Staying safe at Crickley Hill

-To help keep everyone safe, please follow social distancing and government guidance when you visit.
-Look out for signs which will explain any changes to how you can access and enjoy different parts of the hill.
+To help keep everyone safe, look out for signs which will explain any changes to how you can access and enjoy different parts of the hill.